boegel/easybuild-wiki/Wishlist.md

  * [x] ANSWER: will support multiple directories; prefer to use many indeed; (v1.10 OK)
 * [ ] Consider integrated support for relocatable .rpms (with --prefix), .srpms & RPM's .spec files
- * [ ] in effect, let's create a handler for non "*.eb" suffixes to be managed externally; that would allow to create from eg. a .spec file (for RPMs) the equivalent .eb, then parse that from "stdio"
+ * [ ] in effect, let's create a handler for non "*.eb" suffixes to be managed externally; that would allow to create from eg. a .spec file (for RPMs) the equivalent .eb, then parse that stdio->stdout and spit out an easyconfig
- * [ ] ANSWER: it's already supported, but in previous versions; to be cleaned up
+ * [ ] ANSWER: it's already supported, but in previous versions; to be cleaned up?
 * [x] extreme thought: yes, this is an extreme thought: consider module search/install extensions!
- * [ ] ANSWER: or try it with "module load" instead ;-)
+ * [ ] ANSWER: or try it automatically by way of "module load" instead ;-)
 * [x] promote easybuild within bioinformatics community, esp. for "clinical or translational workflows", as described below: http://www.bioinfo-core.org/index.php/11th_Discussion-7_November_2011#Topic_2:_Managing_and_Tracking_Software_Updates_.28Led_by_Brent_Richter.29
  * [x] ANSWER: makes sense to approach communities; TBD
 * [x] support cmake-like builds (see example below)